HUANGLIZI/LViT/README.md

 ```angular2html
 pip install -r requirements.txt
 ```
 Questions about NumPy version conflict.
-The NumPy version I use is 1.17.5.
+The NumPy version  use is 1.17.5.
 We can install bert-embedding first, and install NumPy then.

 ## Usage